w3f/General-Grants-Program/grants/speculative/stablecoin_acala.md

 ## Team's experience
 **Team Polkawallet**
-* Fuyao Jiang is the founder of Polkawallet.
+* Fuyao is the founder of Polkawallet.
 He is an early Polkadot community members, who has taken the Polkawallet project from inception to implementation.
 He was Polkadot's early Chinese community organizer, community opinion leader, and Polkadot evangelist, who has spent over 8,000 hours in community building and development.

-* Jianjiang Wang holds a Bachelor's degree of Software Engineering from Sichuan University.
+* Jianjiang holds a Bachelor's degree of Software Engineering from Sichuan University.
 He has 4-years experience in blockchain core development.
 He was formerly a senior engineer at Meituan, core developer at Hashgard public chain, and Cosmos contributor.
 He is Substrate Framework early researcher.

-* Yuzhu Liu has a Master's degree of Social Science from MSU.
+* Yuzhu has a Master's degree of Social Science from MSU.
 He previously worked at the Bank of the Russian Federation & EverBright Securities Investment.
 He once led the Entrepreneur Trade Promotion Association between China and Russia, with trade volume exceeding 100 million RMB.
 He was also former Supply Chain Financial Products Manager at China Entrepreneur Association.

-* Hao Qiu is a senior blockchain full stack development engineer.
+* Hao is a senior blockchain full stack development engineer.
 He is also a Substrate runtime developer.
 Formerly Hashgard core developer.
 He is proficient in distributed financial blockchain development.

-* Xiaoxuan Yang has 4-years PR experience and marketing operations.
+* Xiaoxuan has 4-years PR experience and marketing operations.
 She is proficient in finance, and IT.
 She holds a Master's degree from Shanghai University of Finance and Economics.
 She was former project content operations and PR manager at Qtum, responsible for brand planning, content planning, event management, and growth.
 She is experienced in maintaining media resources and relations, monitoring media analytics and handling PR events.

 **Team Laminar**
 * Ruitao has decades of successful software and app development experience (with awards from Apple, NZ HiTech, and others).
 He is co-founder and CEO of Laminar.
 In the past few years, as Centrality's CTO, he has successfully delivered decentralized token token generation platforms (https://tgeapp.com) raised over $300+ million worth of Ether, developed next-gen blockchain platform, built various smart contracts, protocols and first-of-its-kind dApps.
 He has also built various partnership including financial institutes to support Laminar's mission.